canonical/checkbox/docs/how-to/release_process/validation_pipeline_execution.rst

-There's multiple entities participating in the chain of validating a Checkbox snap.
+There are multiple entities participating in the chain of validating a Checkbox snap.

 .. mermaid::